Ruggeller Riet: History

 The name "Ruggeller Riet" is thought to refer to reeds that likely covered the region before the advent of intensive agriculture.
 The wetlands in this region of the Alpine Rhine valley began as shallow lakes formed after the melting of the Rhine Glacier some 16,500 years ago.
 Over time, silt deposition from the Rhine led to the development of bogs and the formation of peat.
 Pollen profiles show signs of human presence in the area as early as the 4th millennium BCE, and artifacts dating from the Bronze Age and Iron Age have been recovered from the peat.
 Since the late Middle Ages the area has been used for pasture and hay mowing by local farmers.
 A peat-cutting industry developed in the nineteenth century but declined after World War II.

 Flora and fauna

 Ruggeller Riet is a complex of wet meadows situated atop a thick bed of peat in the most northerly region of Liechtenstein, at a relatively low (for Liechtenstein) elevation of around 430 m above mean sea level.
 The dominant plant species include purple moor grass, brown bog-rush, and great fen-sedge, and other common species include crested wood fern, gladiolus, and Siberian iris.

 The wetlands provide a stopover site supporting migratory birds, including storks.
+The site has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding corn crakes, common quails, whinchats and red-backed shrikes, as well as wintering hen harriers, and western marsh and Montagu's harriers on passage.